Join our inner circle to get the latest in travel, beauty, style & more !

 Are there any sex toys you can’t bring in your carry on?

-As mentioned, larger metal toys are more likely to be flagged on security screenings, so are probably better left at home or checked into your hold bags.
+As mentioned, while not strictly prohibited, larger metal toys are more likely to be flagged on security screenings, so are probably better left at home or checked into your hold bags (if they don’t require rechargeable batteries).
 Similarly, anything that could resemble or be used as a weapon will likely be confiscated – after a security agent has a good old rummage in your bags.
-So if you do happen to want to travel with your cheeky handcuffs or bondage gear, these should be checked in.
+So if you do happen to want to travel with your cheeky handcuffs or bondage gear, these should probably be checked in.

 What happens if my bag does get searched?

 Ultimately, if your bag does get flagged for inspection, don’t panic or be embarrassed.
-The security staff are trained individuals who have probably seen it all before, we promise.
-If you can, try to treat the interaction exactly as you would if you had forgotten about a bottle of water in your bag – the security officer is likely to do exactly the same.
+The security staff are trained individuals who are experienced in handling such situations discreetly, and they have probably seen it all before, we promise.
+If you can, try to treat the interaction exactly as you would if you had forgotten about a bottle of water in your bag – be respectful, calm and answer the security officer’s questions clearly and simply.
+The security officer is likely to do the same.

-The worst that is likely to happen is that your toy may be taken off you, but often you’ll just be asked to identify what it is to check that it is suitable for in-cabin flying.
-To minimise embarrassment, it might be helpful to pack your toy in a dedicated case labelled ‘personal massager’ so that you (and others) can quickly identify it without too long or awkward a conversation.
+Most inspections only involve a visual check or a swab test for safety (so don’t worry about having to answer a hundred or so questions).
+That said, larger toys may potentially require some additional screening, which can delay you slightly.
+The worst that is likely to happen is that your toy may be taken off you, but this is rare if the item can be clearly identified as a personal massager.
+Often, you’ll just be asked to show what your sex toy is to check that it is suitable for in-cabin flying.
+To minimise embarrassment, it might be helpful to pack your toy in a dedicated easy-to-open case labelled ‘personal massager’ so that you (and others) can quickly identify it without too awkward a conversation.

 Top tips: How to pack sex toys for travel